 The Turing Scheme is the UK’s global study and work programme and replaced the European Union’s Erasmus scheme following Brexit.
-The 20-day trip to South Korea has been organised in partnership with Keimyung College University (KMCU) in Daegu in the south of the country and Kyungbuk College and JEI University in Incheon in the north.
+The 20-day trip to South Korea has been organised in partnership with Keimyung College University (KMCU) in Daegu, Kyungbuk College in Yeongju and JEI University in Incheon.

 During the visit students will take part in language classes and gain a cultural understanding of South Korea.
 They will also gain the skills and experience to thrive in the global workplace of the future with a focus on the green agenda and Industry 4.0 – a major area of economic growth in South Korea.
 Industry 4.0, also known as the fourth industrial revolution, is the innovative development of automation in manufacturing methods and industrial practices using smart technology.

 CCCG has committed half of the places on the trip to students from disadvantaged backgrounds.
 Two thirds of the group’s students come from the lowest three bands of social deprivation and around 500 have special educational needs and disabilities.
 Seungeun Chang, Head of International Development and Operations, said: “This unmissable visit to South Korea will give 30 of our learners the chance to study and experience a dynamic global economy and recognised leader of the fourth industrial revolution.